saesak/shared_diary_prototype/README.md

 diary as well.
 This time, I implemented the time display, routing, backend, created an sql db and the code storing and getting the data from the sql db.
 I also implemented the page where you can see your own entries.
-This took more time than expected because figuring out how to store the canvas(ended up using blob) and text(while preserving newlines) into a database was tricky.
+This took more time than expected because figuring out how to store the canvas(ended up using blob) and text(while preserving newlines) into a database was tricky, and a problem with my initial version of sql caused me to have to reinstall it from scratch.

 Working video of project:
 https://www.youtube.com/watch?v=skjK6QLLe6M